huggingface/blog/4bit-transformers-bitsandbytes.md

 #### Does FP4 quantization have any hardware requirements?

 Note that this method is only compatible with GPUs, hence it is not possible to quantize models in 4bit on a CPU.
-Among GPUs, there should not be any hardware requirement about this method, therefore any GPU could be used to run the 4bit quantization.
+Among GPUs, there should not be any hardware requirement about this method, therefore any GPU could be used to run the 4bit quantization as long as you have CUDA>=11.2 installed.
 Keep also in mind that the computation is not done in 4bit, the weights and activations are compressed to that format and the computation is still kept in the desired or native dtype.

 #### What are the supported models?